Blunkie/UnethicalPlugins-Have-To-Keep-/README.md

 	* WarpSkiller - Does Gem cutting, High alch, Low alch, Superheat for now more to come.

-	* WarpGorilla - Coming soon.

-	* WarpFisher - Coming soon.
+	* WarpMasterThieving - Draynor Masterfarmer robber.
+Support eating and banking/dropping.

 How to add: